-All of Regulus Resources Inc.’s exploration programs and the related disclosure of information of technical or scientific nature are prepared by, or prepared under the direct supervision of John E. Black, Regulus’ CEO, who is the Qualified Person as defined in NI 43-101.
+All of Regulus’ exploration programs and the related disclosure of information of technical or scientific nature are prepared by, or prepared under the direct supervision of Dr Kevin B. Heather, Regulus’ CGO, who is a the Qualified Person as defined in NI 43-101.

 Talus debris or float samples are collected in those areas of low outcrop density or cover.
 Many of the areas in which Regulus works are covered with a thin veneer of rock talus or float; however this float material has not been transported very far and is basically a result of in situ weather and erosion of the bedrock.
 Therefore, the objective of collecting this type of sample is to test if it would be useful in the identification of thinly buried/covered mineralization.